-Devastated Peter takes a Hawaii vacation in order to deal with recent break-up with his TV star girlfriend, Sarah.
-Little does he know Sarah's traveling to the same resort as her ex ... and she's bringing along her new boyfriend.
+Devastated Peter takes a Hawaiian vacation in order to deal with the recent break-up with his TV star girlfriend, Sarah.
+Little does he know, Sarah's traveling to the same resort as her ex - and she's bringing along her new boyfriend.

 Peter is a composer and a likable sad sack who's devastated when his girlfriend of five years, Sarah Marshall, the star of a cheesy CSI-style crime show, dumps him.
 He weeps, he rails, he mopes.
-Finally, his step-brother Brian suggests Hawaii, so Peter heads for a resort on Oahu where, as he's checking in, he sees Sarah and her new beau, Aldous, a perverse English rocker.
+Finally, his step-brother Brian suggests a vacation, so Peter heads for a resort on Oahu where, as he's checking in, he sees Sarah and her new beau, Aldous, a perverse English rocker.
 The weeping and moping start again, until Peter is rescued by Rachel, a thoughtful hotel clerk who invites him to a luau and to hang out.
 Although he constantly runs into Sarah and Aldous, Peter starts to come alive again.
 Will Sarah realize what she's lost, and what about Rachel?Written by

 See more »

 Shortly after the end credits start, there is an advertisement for Sarah Marshall's new NBC crime drama, "Animal Instincts" in which her costar is Jason Bateman.
 See more »

 The unrated version runs almost six minutes longer than the theatrical version and has a few extended scenes and scenes not included in the theatrical version which include the characters partaking in a yoga class.
 See more »